25 Home "Upgrades" That Are Total Downgrades

 Combining bedrooms to create a master suite

 Even if you don't need that guest bedroom or office space, tearing down your walls to create one enormous room is a misstep.
 "This limits the number of bedrooms and functional utility of the home, which will automatically rule out those buyers that need the extra bedroom," explains realtor AJ Heidmann of McEnearney Associates, Inc in Alexandria, Virginia.
 As soon as those walls are torn down, your home will automatically appraise for less.
+And for more renovations to avoid, check out the 5 Things Homeowners Totally Regret Having in Their Houses.

 Installing an expensive surveillance system